us4useu/arrus/docs/content/examples/bmode_imaging.matlab.rst

 .. figure:: img/coordinate_system.jpeg

-     Adopted coordinate system in the imaging plane (left) and taking into account 3rd dimension (right).
+     Adopted coordinate system in the imaging plane (left) and taking into account the 3rd dimension (right).

 Important notes:

 * point coordinates are written in (z,x) or (z,x,y) format
 * point (0,0,0) is at the center of the probe’s surface,
-* orientation of coordinates axes are shown in :numref:`fig-coordinate_system` ,
+* the orientation of the coordinates' axes are shown in :numref:`fig-coordinate_system` ,
 * angle :math:`\phi=0`  covers with the z-axis direction and positive :math:`\phi` direction is counter-clockwise.

 Operations
 ==========

-In ARRUS users can define and run **operations**  available for the supported hardware.
+In ARRUS, users can define and run the **operations**  available for the supported hardware.
 Transmission/reception (TX/RX) sequences and B-mode image reconstruction are examples of such operations.